Introduction to Secure Coding Guide

 How to Use This Document

-The document begins with Types of Security Vulnerabilities, which gives a brief introduction to the nature of each of the types of security vulnerability commonly found in software.
-This chapter provides background information that you should understand before reading the other chapters in the document.
-If you’re not sure what a race condition is, for example, or why it poses a security risk, this chapter is the place to start.
+This document then starts with a brief introduction to the nature of each of the types of security vulnerability commonly found in software.
+If you’re not sure what a race condition is, for example, or why it poses a security risk, the Types of Security Vulnerabilities chapter is the place to start.

-The remaining chapters in the document discuss specific types of security vulnerabilities in some detail.
+The remaining chapters detail specific types of security vulnerabilities.
 These chapters can be read in any order, or as suggested by the software development checklist in Security Development Checklists.

 Avoiding Buffer Overflows and Underflows describes the various types of buffer overflows and explains how to avoid them.